Samuel E. Reynolds

 - Gave lectures, prepared course materials, graded student work, and

 mentored students during office hours.
-Total of four courses taught, two

 Peer Tutor

-- The Learning Center, Portland State University
+- The Learning Center, Portland State University (Portland,

 - April 2016 – August 2019